dhmspector/ZeitSatTrack/README.md

 ## Observing Multiple Satellites

-_ZeitSatTrack_ has the ability to watch a number of satellites simultaneously and support 2 methods to add and remove satellite for observation:
+_ZeitSatTrack_ has the ability to watch a number of satellites simultaneously.
+There are 2 methods to add and remove satellite for observation:

 ```swift
 func startObservingSatelliteNamed( _ name: String) -> Bool